DFX: A Product Design Strategy Approach

 Product Review Requirements:

 Some products lend themselves better to the DFX review process than others.
 High cost or high-volume products are the best candidates for DFX due to the potential effect on unit price.
-It is important to note that unit price is not the only benefit of DFX, therefore many additional products are candidates for the DFX process.
+It is important to note that unit price is not the only benefit of the Designed For Excellence process, therefore many additional products are candidates for DFX.

 There are certain matters to determine which design review techniques and strategy development methods are to be employed on each design.
 The review team or Project Manager must look at each element of the DFX and each discipline to establish project review scope.